sandeepsingh-sidhu/Job_Journey/README.md

 # 🚀 Job Journey

+## 🌐 Live Demo

+> Coming soon... or add your deployed link here!

+---

 ![Job Journey Banner](images/banner.png)

 **Job Journey** is a modern frontend platform designed to help individuals discover job opportunities and gain insights into job-providing platforms, particularly in the tech industry.
 Whether you're a fresh graduate or an experienced developer, Job Journey guides you through available opportunities in the evolving digital job landscape.